 Electrochemical impedance spectroscopy (EIS) is one of the most widely used experimental tools in electrochemistry and has applications ranging from energy storage and power generation to medicine.
 Considering the broad applicability of the EIS technique, it is critical to validate the EIS data against the Hilbert transform (HT) or, equivalently, the Kramers-Kronig relations.
 These mathematical relations allow one to assess the self-consistency of obtained spectra.
 However, the use of validation tests is still uncommon.
 In the present article, we aim at bridging this gap by reformulating the HT under a Bayesian framework.
-In particular, we developed the Bayesian Hilbert transform (BHT) method.
-We also proposed several scores that can provide a quick metric for the evaluation of the EIS data quality.
+In particular, we developed the Bayesian Hilbert transform (BHT) method that interprets the HT probabilistic.
+Leveraging the BHT, we proposed several scores that provide quick metrics for the evaluation of the EIS data quality.

-Keywords: Electrochemical Impedance Spectroscopy, Hilbert Transform, Kramers-Kronig Relations, Bayesian Methods, Quality scores
+Keywords: Electrochemical Impedance Spectroscopy, Hilbert Transform, Kramers-Kronig Relations, Bayesian Methods, Quality Scores